SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 In this current example, what we're looking at are annotations that are closer to the direct use of the combination of the OData annotation concepts of "vocabulary" and "term".
 To understand this better, let's start by taking a step back, and staring at the OData annotation vocabularies for a few minutes.

+Put simply, OData annotations are expressed in the form of terms, which are grouped together into vocabularies.

 The standards document [OData Vocabularies Version 4.0 Committee Specification / Public Review Draft 01](http://docs.oasis-open.org/odata/odata-vocabularies/v4.0/odata-vocabularies-v4.0.html) outlines six vocabularies as follows (the summary document [OData specs](https://github.com/qmacro/odata-specs/blob/master/overview.md) provides some information on the different document stages such as "Committee Specification" and "Public Review"):

 |Vocabulary|Namespace|Description|